Skip to content

 To keep or not to keep?

-When cleaning out your wardrobe, it’s common practice to sort your clothes into two piles; keep and throw (or donate).
-Well, the same concept should apply when cleaning out your school’s database.
+When cleaning out your wardrobe, it’s common practice to sort your clothes into two piles: keep and throw (or donate).
+The same concept should apply when cleaning out your school’s database.

-Decide what data you need, what you use, what you don’t use and what is just clogging up your database.
+Decide what data you need, what you use, what you don’t use, and what is just clogging up your database.
 There’s no point in keeping data that is no longer relevant.
-The most common example of this is unused or unreferenced data and custom fields that were once needed but have since been made redundant.
+The most common examples are unused or unreferenced data and custom fields that were once needed but have since been made redundant.

 This is also a perfect time to check what services your software provider offers.
 Booking a database audit or what we at TASS call a “Health Check” is a great way to find out if you are recording and using your data effectively.